Skip to content

 Are you looking for a career in Trading Standards and enjoy working with farmed animals?
 Oxfordshire Trading Standards are looking for an Enforcement Officer, Animal Health & Farming Standards to work in our Food and Farming Standards Team.

-The role involves inspecting and enforcing legislation on farm, at livestock market and abattoir in relation to animal disease control, welfare and feed used and grown on farm.
+The role involves inspecting and enforcing legislation at business premises, including on farm, at livestock market and abattoir in relation to animal disease control, welfare and feed used and grown on farm.
 This may be routine inspections, dealing with complaints, advising farmers, dealing with outbreaks of disease or investigating offences.

-The role also works with the wider Trading Standards to support the other functions of the Service.
+The role also works with the wider Trading Standards to support the other functions of the Service, such as food, product safety, underage sales, illegal tobacco.

-Please demonstrate how you meet the shortlisting criteria and the criteria in the job description in your application.
+Please demonstrate how you meet the shortlisting criteria and the criteria in the job description in your application and if you would prefer to be considered for a trainee or Principal role.

 About you